We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 And I’ll say, the flavor of the sauce is delicious.
 It’s very buttery and garlicky, so you’ll be well prepared to fend off Dracula if necessary afterwards.

-All but one of my serving were in the form of wings, not drumsticks, which is a bummer to me as I prefer drumsticks.
+All but one of my servings were in the form of wings, not drumsticks, which is a bummer to me as I prefer drumsticks.
 What this also meant is the meat was tougher and harder to eat.

 It was also incredibly dry.
 Perhaps that’s compensated for with the high amount of sauciness of the topping to a certain extent, but not quite enough.